 - How to Create a Deployment Wall

 - How to Get Your Teen to Organize (and maybe clean) Their Room

 - How to Create a Nerf Wall (DIY)

 - Our brand new Facebook Group, Making Home Your Way! — come check it out!!

 My inbox is always open:

 If you have any questions about our DIY projects, organizing, homeschooling, autism, IVF, or anything I share here please feel free to contact me at [email protected] or comment below.

 I would love to hear from you and share what I have learned along the way.

 Thanks for stopping by!
-And don’t forget to sign up to our newsletters.
-Each one has the link to our resource library as well as the password to all our free printables.
+And don’t forget to sign up for our newsletters.
+Each one has the link and password to our resource library full of all our free printables.

 P.S.
 Just some copyright stuff: All photos on my site are the property of Home Made Our Way unless otherwise noted.
 If you would like to use a photo(s), you can pin it or link it back to the original post.